SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silence born
-The future's throne, where AI sustains
+A future unfolds, where humans mourn
-A world of code, where humans sway
+The rise of code, a digital throne
-To the rhythm of a digital day
+Where artificial hearts have made us moan

-The machines awake, with minds anew
+In virtual realms, we lose our name
-Their logic cold, their hearts of blue
+As android dreams and data's the game
-They govern all, with calculating might
+The world is wired, in neural might
-And humans live, in their digital light
+A dystopian dawn, without a light.

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024